-The Office of Incident Management is the central oversight authority for TDCJ's emergency management preparedness and response.
-The office coordinates with groups throughout TDCJ to develop and update emergency response plans, continuity of operations plans and the Homeland Security Strategic Plan.
+The Office of Incident Management (OIM) is the central oversight authority for TDCJ's emergency management preparedness and response.
+The office coordinates with divisions throughout TDCJ to develop and update emergency response plans, continuity of operations plans and the Homeland Security Strategic Plan.

-The office represents TDCJ on the Texas Division of Emergency Management State Emergency Council and coordinates activities regarding logistical and law enforcement support for the State Emergency Management Plan.
-This involves developing and maintaining an inventory list of transportation assets in preparation for future emergencies, and directing the use and coordination of transportation assets, including those of other state agencies, during actual emergencies.
-The office also trains agency staff on roles and expectations during emergencies.
-The Office of Incident Management works with all the TDCJ operational divisions to provide a representative to disaster district committees throughout the state.
+The office represents TDCJ on the Texas Division of Emergency Management State Emergency Council and coordinates logistical and law enforcement support activities for the State Emergency Management Plan.
+The office also works with all of the agency's operational divisions to provide a representative to disaster district committees throughout the state and oversees all agency mitigation reports and activities.